RyanValenzuela-Porta/RyanValenzuela-Porta/README.md

  - Learning React.JS and LLM fine tuning by building a stock news article sentiment visualiser
  - Grinding out leetcode for fun
  - Maintaining my tuition website and growing my business
  - Updating repositories for some old projects

+## 💬 Projects for the future ...
+... because there's always more to learn and build!
+ - Spotify playlist filter
+ - Warwick FilSoc Website (tech officer soon?!)
+ - Learning React Native